jnyryan/jnyryan.github.io/_posts/2014-08-04-building-the-linux-kernel.md

 Ever curious about how you would go about compiling the linux kernel?

-This is a quick guide on getting the latest linux code, building new .deb packages and installing it on your on your computer.
+This is a quick guide on getting the latest linux code, building new debian packages and installing it.

 ***Warning!! / Disclaimer!! / Common Sense Alert!!***

 You guessed it!
 This can hose your OS, so best do this on a virtual machine!

 ##Installing the dependencies